valerio-vaccaro/XPubKaleidoscope/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Disclaimer
-Always verify the output addresses before using them for real transactions.
+Always verify the output addresses and fingerprints before using them for real transactions.
 Incorrect conversions could lead to loss of funds.